 O-TTPS Self-Assessed Certification or the O-TTPS Third-Party Assessed Certification can be submitted if the ISO 20243 certification is being used in place of the C-SCRM Attestation Form.

-C-SCRM submission is an annual requirement
+C-SCRM submission is an annual requirement.

+The C-SCRM Attestation Form or ISO 20243 certificate is the only requirement for this deliverable.

 As noted in the C-SCRM Attestation Form, a response of No or N/A is allowed with an explanation for not meeting the requirement or why the requirement is Not Applicable